What is the National Disability Insurance Scheme (NDIS)?

 It puts the goals of your child and family at the centre of the supports.
 The NDIS provides you with choice and control over who delivers the service you need.

 The NDIS has commenced in several regions and States and will continue to roll out across Australia until 2019.
-It will roll out in the bestchance ECI catchment in November 2017.
-Some families on the ECI Intake wait list are transitioning currently.
+It has now rolled out in the bestchance ECI catchment.

 Bestchance is now a registered NDIS provider.
 The NDIS has been rolled out in the Inner Eastern and Outer Eastern areas in November 2017.
 All current Early Childhood Intervention Clients will be eligible for NDIS services and then reviewed in 12 months. bestchance clients will be supported by the new scheme.

 Link Health which is the region’s ECI – NDIA partner (1300 5465 3234 ) has started to make contact with families.
 Link Health will contact you and check your eligibility for the first contact and then arrange a Planning Meeting appointment.
 It is recommended you ask for a person to person meeting and to have a support person with them to develop your child’s NDIS Plan.
 Your Key Worker may attend these meetings with you if you wish.
 Please check with your planner first.

 What is the Purpose of the Planning meeting?

 The Planning meeting is to develop a plan for their child based on their goals and what is considered reasonable and necessary. (see website and guidelines) .This plan will then be submitted to the NDIA for approval.